-The certificates bear interest at a variable rate that is based on the interest rates of the loans in the pool.
+During the adjustable-rate period, the certificates bear interest at a variable rate that is based on the interest rates of the loans in the pool.
 Those interest rates adjust based upon changes in the value of a stated index.
 The method by which the index value is determined, the way in which the index value changes, the actual changes in the interest rates on the mortgage loans in the pool, and other features of the mortgage loans will affect the yield on the certificates.
 See "THE MORTGAGE LOANS-The Mortgage Loans in the Pool-Payments on the Loans-Calculation of Mortgage Loan Monthly Payments" for information regarding the different types of mortgage loans and the methods for adjusting their interest rates.
 See also "RISK FACTORS-RISKS RELATING TO YIELD AND PREPAYMENT" for a discussion of the possible effect on your yield of changes in index values and interest rates.

-The effective yield on the certificates is also the result of the combined effect of some or all of the following factors:
+The effective yield on the certificates during the adjustable-rate period is also the result of the combined effect of some or all of the following factors: